 No. You must use a doctor who is authorized by your employer or their insurance company to treat you.
 If your injury requires a visit to the emergency department, you must let the treating provider know that your injury occurred on the job and supply that provider with the name and contact information of your employer and their insurance carrier.

 Who provides workers' compensation for employees working for a subcontractor on a construction site?

 The subcontractor is required to provide workers' compensation for their employees, and the construction company that has hired the subcontractor is responsible for ensuring that this coverage is provided.
 If the contractor fails to ensure that the subcontractor carries workers' compensation coverage, the contractor becomes responsible for the payment of benefits.

 I received a medical bill from the hospital for my work-related injury.
 What should I do?

 If you receive a bill for services related to your workplace injury, you should notify your employer's workers' compensation insurance carrier or contact the state Division of Workers' Compensation at (800)-342-1741 or (850)-413-1610.
 We can help you do that.

 My spouse died in an accident while they were on the job.
 Is there compensation available for my family?

 Yes, family members may file a claim for compensation related to their loved one's workplace death within one year of the death or within five years of continuous disability that results in death to claim death benefits such as funeral expenses, compensation for dependents, and educational benefits for spouses.

-Does my employer have to hold my job for me while I am recovering?
+Does my employer have to hold my job open for me while I am recovering?